seattlelinux/gslug/_posts/2018-11-16-general-meeting-on-december-8.markdown

 ---

 * **Topic:** General discussion and problem solving.
-* **Presentations:** Anyone interested in giving a talk or presentation is encouraged to do so.
+* **Presentations:** There will be an overview of and demo of the Duplicati backup system.
+The demo will use a Raspberry Pi to manage the archived data.
+Anyone else interested in giving a talk or presentation is encouraged to do so.
 * **When:** Saturday, December 8, 2018 from 12:00 PM to 4:00 PM .
 * **Where:** North Seattle College, Education Building, room 1840A .